 Cheryl B. Engelhardt is a composer for films, ads, and CollegeHumor.com, and a singer/songwriter who’s booked a bunch of tours around the USA and Europe and gotten her recorded music placed on TV shows.
 Her website is CBEmusic.com and she writes a music industry blog called Living On Gigging.
 You can follow her on Twitter @CBE.

-Cheryl just released, In The Key Of Success: The 5 Week Jump- Start Strategy, an E-Course for independent musicians on how to jump-start their careers to radically change the results they’ve been getting.
-If you liked this article, you should seriously go right now to get the rest of Cheryl’s E-course.
-She guarantees you will get the results that you want, or money back.
+Cheryl e-Course, In The Key Of Success: The 5 Week Jump- Start Strategy, for independent musicians will help jump-start your career to radically change the results you’ve been getting.
 And because you are a loyal Echoes reader, you get a ridiculous 70% discount off the regular price by typing in IHEARTDM in the “discount code” field.